How Soon Should I See a Doctor and Injury Attorney After an Auto Accident?

 • Balance issues

-• Ringing in the ears
+• Ringing in the ears.

 Car Accidents Can Cause Serious Soft Tissue Injuries

-1. Headache — Headaches are a common symptom to experience after a car accident.
+1. Headache โ€” Headaches are a common symptom to experience after a car accident.
 They are often harmless and resolve on their own after a couple of days.
-Sometimes, however, a headache is a symptom of a much more severe medical condition.
+Sometimes, however, a headache can be a symptom of a much more severe underlying medical condition.
 Blood clots in the brain, injuries to the neck or head, and serious concussions can all be signaled by headaches.

-2. Neck and Shoulder Pain — Pain in the neck and shoulders is a common symptom of whiplash – one of the most common injuries sustained in a car accident.
-You might feel this pain right away, but sometimes, the symptoms can take days to set in.
+2. Neck and Shoulder Pain โ€” Pain in the neck and shoulders is a common symptom of whiplash, one of the common injuries sustained in a car accident.
+You may feel this pain right away, but sometimes the symptoms can take days to develop.
 See your doctor if you begin to notice pain or stiffness around your head, neck, or shoulders.

-3. Back Pain — Back pain can be a symptom of a herniated disc, a soft tissue injury, a spinal injury, a sprain, a pinched nerve, or whiplash.
+3. Back Pain โ€” Back pain can be a symptom of a herniated disc, a soft tissue injury, a spinal injury, a sprain, a pinched nerve, or whiplash.
 These conditions can become worse if they are left untreated.
 Pain can limit your mobility and interfere with your daily life.
-Do not suffer unnecessarily.
-Get the treatment you need for your injuries.

-4. Numbness — Numbness is another common symptom of whiplash.
+4. Numbness โ€” Numbness is another common symptom of whiplash.
 According to the North American Spine Society, arm pain and heaviness can be caused by nerve compression from a herniated disc.
 This can also be experienced as numbness.
-These conditions are part of whiplash and whiplash-associated disorder
+These conditions are part of whiplash and whiplash-associated disorder.

-5. Abdominal Pain — The trauma of a car accident can cause damage to your internal organs.
+5. Abdominal Pain โ€” The trauma of a car accident can cause damage to your internal organs.
 Abdominal pain after a car accident can be a sign of internal bleeding.
 Large areas of bruising, dizziness, and fainting are also symptoms of internal bleeding.
 This condition can quickly become life-threatening.
-Timing is critical: bleeding (whether internal or external) can cause a patient to go into shock – and even die – if it is left untreated.
+Timing is critical.
+Bleeding (whether internal or external) can cause a patient to go into shock and even die if it is left untreated.

-6. Post-traumatic Stress Disorder — Post-traumatic stress disorder is a series of psychological symptoms that occur as a result of trauma.
-Though many may associate PTSD with combat and other dramatic situations, it is often associated with car accidents.
-A study reported by the U.S. Department of Veterans Affairs found that car accidents were the most common type of trauma suffered by men and the second most common type of trauma suffered by women.
+6. Post-Traumatic Stress Disorder โ€” Post-traumatic stress disorder is a series of psychological symptoms that occur as a result of trauma.
+Though many may associate PTSD with combat and other dramatic situations, it can also be associated with car accidents.
+A study reported by the U.S. Department of Veterans Affairs found that car accidents are a common source of trauma for both men and women.

-7. Behavioral Changes — Changes in your personality or behavior could be a sign of a brain injury.
+7. Behavioral Changes โ€” Changes in your personality or behavior could be a sign of a brain injury.
 Impaired thinking or memory, movement, problems with vision or hearing, depression, or personality changes are all warning signs of a brain injury.
 Behavioral changes can also be the result of a psychological condition such as PTSD.
 In either case, it is important to see a doctor as soon as possible so you can determine the cause and treat the injury.

-8. Never Leave Gaps in Your Medical TreatmentLike delays in treatment, gaps in your medical treatment can also cause problems with the insurance company.
-Be sure you follow through with all recommendations made by your medical providers.
+Like delays in treatment, gaps in your medical treatment can also cause problems with the insurance company.
+Follow through with all recommendations made by your medical providers.
 Doctors, chiropractors, physical therapists, and other professionals are trained to diagnose and treat your injuries properly.
 Speak to them about any concerns you have with your treatment.

 • Take detailed notes of your injuries and the medical treatment you receive.
 Write down the names and contact information for all medical providers you visit as a result of the accident.
-(This includes doctors, chiropractors, physical therapists, and other professionals you are referred to after the accident.)
+This includes doctors, chiropractors, physical therapists, and other professionals you are referred to after the accident.

 • Maintain a journal or diary about your injuries and medical care.
 Be specific about everything.
 Include such details as your degree of pain on a scale from 1-10, the amount of sleep you are getting, and any other inconvenience you experience from your injuries.